x-kazumi/opennos-db-help/Adding NPCs.md

 ![](https://i.gyazo.com/0e80c9a6063c1c4b649cc00d43a0dfac.png)
 Map:9 = MapID | X:61 = MapX | Y:101 = MapY

 **NpcVNum** will be the Monster ID of your NPC.
-Every Character in Nostale has an ID. _(e.g: Mimi's ID is 300 and Teoman Topp's ID is 301)_ If you do not have an ID List you can use [this](https://www.elitepvpers.com/forum/nostale-hacks-bots-cheats-exploits/3470713-release-updated-id-tool-6-3_02-hotfix.html) very good tool to create a list :D.
+Every Character in Nostale has an ID. _(e.g: Mimi's ID is 300 and Teoman Topp's ID is 301)_ If you do not have an ID List you can use [this](https://www.elitepvpers.com/forum/nostale-hacks-bots-cheats-exploits/3470713-release-updated-id-tool-6-3_02-hotfix.html) very good tool to create a list by IceTrailer :D.

 **Position** is the direction the NPC will look.
 You can just do $Position and check what "Dir" says.
 To change YOUR direction use the Arrow Keys.
 Otherwise look at the Minimap and check your direction.